My reflection for having Precice limb lengthening surgery (Michael from Australia)

 Reflecting on this time of make initial contact with Wannabetaller, the way in which Yusif conducted himself was a very professional manner.
 It was very matter of fact, without the feeling of a sales technique to lure you in.
 It was simply informative and allowed me to understand the different options available to me to best meet my desire to achieve my goal of being taller.

 Going over all the information and possibilities obtained during my time spent with Yusif, I made my decision.
-I chose to have the Precice 2.2 Method for lengthening with Dr. Ozgur.
+I chose to have the Precice limb lengthening method (Precice 2.2) for lengthening with Dr. Ozgur.
 It seemed the best option for reducing complications with the operation and fitted my budget.
 Going over all the information, I made an informed decision and was booked ready to head to Turkey to embark on my journey.

 As the plane caressed across the tarmac, I gazed outside the windows of the plane in amazement.
 A sight I’d never seen before.
 Snow flakes danced in the sky.
 For me it was a first.
 I couldn’t stop smiling.
 I made my way off the plane and through the airport.
 A sign with my name on it awaited me.
 Mohamed was the representative from Wannabetaller.
 Just on Mohamed, over the course of the up coming days, we formed a close friendship and he offered great support to me during the course of the procedure.
 I would strongly recommend obtaining the assistance of a caretaker if you chose to have this procedure.
 Mohamed was worth his weight in gold.

 As the sliding doors opened to exist the airport, a gust of icy wind penetrated my bones.
 So cold.
 Mohamed informed me that it was the first time it was snowing this time of year for a very long time.
 Chaotic could best describe the scene outside the airport.
 People, taxis, buses and cars everywhere.
 The noise was deafening.
 Horns blazing and people yelling out.
 Plus yelling in a dialect that was unrecognisable to me.